joakimandal/Partygame/README.md

 This minigame is about counting the number of entities passing through the screen.
 The winner is the player that counted the nearest amount.

 The controller for this game is a simple button, and for each button press, the player has counted an entity.
-If the players presses the button 10 times throughout the minigame, the player counted a total of 10 entities.
+If the player presses the button 10 times throughout the minigame, the player counted a total of 10 entities.

 ## Achtung
 Click on the picture to watch a demo of the minigame